db4rr/accessible-libations/ideas.md

 Related cocktail:
 - **Manhattan**:
-  Substitute gin/vodka for whiskey, substitute dry vermouth for sweet red vermouth, add a few dashes of **Angostura bitters**.
+  Substitute gin/vodka for whiskey/bourbon, substitute dry vermouth for sweet red vermouth.
   Calling the Manhattan a member of the Martini family would be controversial, but it is certainly related in terms of proportions and technique.
 In a way the Manhattan stands between an Old-fashioned and a Martini: substitutes the bitters and sugar of the Old-fashioned with vermouth, and is mixed and served without ice on a cocktail glass, like a Martini.
   The traditional garnish is a maraschino cherry, but can be substituted with an orange peel.